whelanh/arkdep/.github/README.md

 ### `CachyAtomic`

-If your cpu can take advantage of Znver4 (to find out, run ```/lib/ld-linux-x86-64.so.2 --help | grep supported``` on Arch-based systems), you can get everything AtomicArch offers but with the advantage of the Znver4 CachyOS optimized packages and kernel by installing CachyAtomic using the ```init_cachyatomic.sh``` script.
+If your cpu can take advantage of Znver4 (to find out, run ```/lib/ld-linux-x86-64.so.2 --help | grep supported``` on Arch-based systems), you can get everything AtomicArch offers but with the advantage of CachyOS Znver4-optimized packages and kernel by installing CachyAtomic using the ```init_cachyatomic.sh``` script.

 You can still run ```init2.sh```, but will use ```update_cachyatomic.sh``` to update your system.